QryptInc/QryptInc.github.io/content/eaas/appliance/_index.md

 Each QRNG card installed on the appliance will have its own entry in the table, sorted by card ID.

-The current state of the card can be determined by a quick glance at the `Status` column.
+The current state of the card can be determined by a quick glance at the "Status" column.
 Possible states are as follows:

 |State|Explanation|
 |---|---|